SamHaate/Machine_Learning/README.md

 All the python files uploaded are templates that will help you learn about Machine Learning.
-Feel free to utilize them!!
+All the models have been uploaded into various respective brances, so navigate accordingly.
+Feel free to utilize them and enhance your learning!!